-The Making Spaces program is a research practice partnership led by Maker Ed and The Children’s Museum of Pittsburgh (CMP) that aims to build sustainable and meaningful integration of maker education in learning environments, such as schools, museums, and libraries across the country.
+The Making Spaces program is led by Maker Ed with support from The Children’s Museum of Pittsburgh (CMP) that aims to build sustainable and meaningful integration of maker education in learning environments, such as schools, museums, and libraries across the country.
 The Making Spaces program connects schools and educational institutions with the support they need at a local and national level to build field-wide capacity with a focus on long-term systemic shifts in teaching and learning.

 Making Spaces employs a regional hub model, where multiple schools in the same area partner with a nearby Regional Hub (such as a museum, library, school district, or community organization).
 These Hubs provide schools with support through professional development and community-building to spark and sustain maker-centered learning experiences, both in-school and out-of-school-time.

-At the national level, Maker Ed and CMP provide resources and professional training, and cultivate a growing network of support that Regional Hubs and schools use as a foundation for planning and implementation.
+At the national level, Maker Ed provides resources and professional training, and cultivates a growing network of support that Regional Hubs and schools use as a foundation for planning and implementation.
 The result is sustained integration of making into schools and educational spaces across the country.

 Making Spaces has three main areas of impact: Culture & Community Building, Pedagogy & Practice, and Sustainability & Growth.

 Culture & Community Building